Edinburgh Napier University is committed to providing an environment that recognises and supports research excellence.

 The University Research Integrity Committee oversees governance policies, procedures and practices across the University.

-Please contact the clerk should you have a query, issue or concerns regarding research Integrity:
+Please contact the clerk of the Research Integrity Committee should you have a query, issue or concerns regarding research Integrity: email@example.com

 Approval for ethics applications is devolved to school level.
-More information regarding polices and procedures related to an associated school can be found on the internal pages.
+More information regarding policies and procedures related to an associated school can be found on the internal pages.